 There are several federal antitrust laws that ensure fair play and competition in the marketplace.
-Violations of federal antitrust laws are generally prosecuted by the U.S. Department of Justice Antitrust Division.
+Violations of federal antitrust laws are generally prosecuted in antitrust lawsuits by the U.S. Department of Justice Antitrust Division.

 - Sherman Antitrust Act

 The Sherman Act, enacted in 1890, is the main federal antitrust law.
 The Sherman Act outlaws all contracts, combinations, and conspiracies that unreasonably restrain trade, including monopolization of any market.

 - Clayton Antitrust Act

 The Clayton Act addresses specific practices not clearly prohibited by the Sherman Act.
 The Clayton Act authorizes private parties to sue for triple damages when they are harmed by violations of the Sherman or Clayton Act.

 - Federal Trade Commission Act